Roll20/roll20-character-sheets/Shadow of the Demon Lord/README.md

 * Added affliction handling for speed
 * Added option for a defense roll button
 * Added a button for fate rolls
+* Added option not to display character name on roll template
+* Added display of number of boons/banes on the roll template
 * Minified the sheet

 ### 2017-11-07: Version 2